MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/configure-infrascripts-onprem.md

 ## Example ConfigTemplate.xml file for Contoso Corporation

-Contoso Corporation will fill in the ConfigTemplate.xml file based on the following information:
+Contoso Corporation fills in the ConfigTemplate.xml file based on the following information:

 - The Active Directory domain is **Contoso.com**, and the NetBIOS name is **Contoso**.
 - Contoso is deploying its *production* environment.
-- The Service Fabric Domain Name System (DNS) endpoint will be **sf.contoso.com**.
+- The Service Fabric Domain Name System (DNS) endpoint is **sf.contoso.com**.
-- The AOS DNS endpoint will be **ax.contoso.com**.
+- The AOS DNS endpoint is **ax.contoso.com**.
 - The SQL Server Reporting Services (SSRS) machines are joined to a Windows Server failover cluster.
 The cluster is named **LBDEN01SFBI**.
 - The SQL Always On availability group is **LBDEN01SQLA**.
 - The Dynamics 365 Administrators group in the domain is named **contoso\\D365Admins**.